alban-read/Scheme-Windows-Workspace/App/docs/Animation.md

       	(gc)
       ))

-(set-every-timer 1000 60)
+(set-every-timer 1000 60 0)

 ```

+Also remove any (gswap n) functions as they now happen at the end of each step.

-The function must be named  'every_step'; and in this case we call the tested circle-step function.
+The function must be named  'every_step'; and in this case it calls the tested circle-step function.

 The set-every-timer function here; is set to wait one second and then call the step function every 60 ms.